 Jason currently serves as a budget analyst with the federal government, for the Department of Veterans Affairs (VA).
 He and his wife, Tracy, fell in love with the city of Havre de Grace and felt blessed to have the opportunity to raise their young son, Colt, here.

 As a Councilman, Jason is liaison to the Water and Sewer Commission, Havre de Grace Youth Commission, Economic Development Advisory Board (EDAB); is a member of the Planning Committee and Admin Committee, and chairs the Budget and Finance Committee.
-Jason is also the 2nd Vice Commander of the Joseph L. Davis American Legion Post 47, and a drilling Non-Commissioned Officer (NCO) with the US Army Reserves.
+Jason is also the 1st Vice Commander of the Joseph L. Davis American Legion Post 47, and a drilling Non-Commissioned Officer (NCO) with the US Army Reserves.
 Jason holds a BA in Government and Public Policy and a Maters in Public Administration, both from the University of Baltimore.